hkeward/website/README.md

     - Probably use an icon for this instead of an image
 - Scale the text better
 - Make navbar links prettier
-- Make a favicon.ico
-- Bring compose file into this repo so that build -> deploy happens

 ## Colours